PaulHalloran/S2P3Rv2.0/README.md

 We want to copy the forcing files created above and listed in the section 'Summary of the forcing files' to the the location from which the model will access them.
 This may be a different machine if running on a compute server or HPC.

-If working on a simple computer and following teh instructions exactly as above this would involve:
+If working on a simple computer and following the instructions exactly as above this would involve:

 *Where **my_path** is the path to the directory where you cloned the repository from github, s12_m2_s2_n2_h_map.dat is the domain file you produced in the sectoin titled 'Producing the domain file', initial_nitrate.dat is the file you produced in the section titled 'Producing the nutrient initialisation file' and the files starting with the name 'met_data_' are those produced under the section titled 'Producing the meteorological files'.*